nashville-software-school/client-side-mastery/book-5-kneel-diamonds/chapters/IJ_LOCATIONS_COMPONENT.md

 This is a key concept in modern web development: instead of hardcoding options in our HTML, we'll fetch the available choices from our database and generate the HTML programmatically.
 This approach makes our application more flexible and easier to maintain.

 > ⚠️ **REMEMBER:** Simply copying and pasting the provided code snippets is not recommended as it does not produce understanding or retention.
 We encourage you to type out the code, or at the very least read the code line by line.
 This way you think about what the code snippet actually does as you add it to your project.
+If at any point the code doesn't make sense to you, revisit the Fox y Cat chapters to brush up on promises and async/await.

 ## Creating the LocationChoices Component